John Dill: Between the wars

-After the war Dill returned to the Staff College and served as an instructor there.
+After the war Dill, promoted to brevet colonel in June 1919, returned to the Staff College and served as an instructor there.
 In the 1928 New Year Honours he was appointed a Companion of the Order of the Bath (CB).
-In 1929 he was posted to India and in 1930 was promoted to major-general before returning to appointments at the Staff College (for in fact the third time but this time as Commandant) and then to the War Office as Director of Military Operations and Intelligence, holding that post until 1 September 1936.
+In June 1928 he was appointed a temporary brigadier.
+In 1929 he was posted to India and in December 1930 was promoted to the permanent rank of major-general before returning to appointments at the Staff College (for in fact the third time but this time as the college's commandant).

+After three years there he went to the War Office in London as Director of Military Operations and Intelligence, holding that post until 1 September 1936.
 Alongside his other positions, he was appointed to the largely honorary role of Colonel of the East Lancashire Regiment on 24 December 1932, a position he held until his death.

-Following his service on the General Staff, Dill was sent to Palestine, during the Arab revolt, where he was appointed General Officer Commanding (GOC) of the British forces in Palestine on 8 September 1936, holding the post until 1937.
+Following his service on the General Staff, Dill was sent to Mandatory Palestine, during the Arab revolt, where he was appointed General Officer Commanding (GOC) of the British forces in Palestine on 8 September 1936, holding the post until 1937.
 He was knighted in the 1937 Coronation Honours with his promotion to Knight Commander of the Order of the Bath (KCB), and he was then appointed General Officer Commanding, Aldershot Command.
 The same year he was interviewed by Leslie Hore-Belisha, Secretary of State for War, for the post of Chief of the Imperial General Staff, but lost out to Lord Gort who was almost five years his junior.